Big Maple Leaf: Theft of one coin

 In the early hours of 27 March 2017, a Big Maple Leaf was stolen from the Münzkabinett (coin cabinet) of the Bode Museum in Berlin, Germany.
-The cabinet is known for its huge collection of coins – more than 500,000 pieces, among them more than 100,000 Greek and 50,000 Roman ones – though only a tiny fraction of these coins are shown at exhibits.
+The cabinet is known for its huge collection of coins – more than 500,000 pieces, among them more than 100,000 Greek and 50,000 Roman ones – though only a fraction of these coins are shown at exhibits.

-A spokesman for the Royal Canadian Mint said "…the stolen coin does not belong to the mint.
-After creating the original (which is in storage in Ottawa), the mint manufactured five more that were sold to interested private individuals."
 The coin was lent to the Bode Museum in 2010 by private owner Boris Fuchsmann, and was displayed there until it was stolen.

 In July 2017, police raids took place and arrests were made in connection with the theft.
-The suspects come from a large Arab family notorious for organised crime.
+The suspects come from a family clan from Lebanon notorious for organised crime.
 Berlin Police assume that the coin was damaged during the theft when it was dropped from the train tracks onto the street.
-The whereabouts of the gold coin remain unknown.
-Investigators do not expect to recover the coin as they found gold dust on seized clothing and a car and suspect the robbers may have melted the coin down.

 In January 2019, a trial in a juvenile court against four suspects began.
 Two brothers, Ahmed and Wayci Remmo, and their cousin Wissam Remmo, all belonged to a Berlin crime family of Lebanese origin known to local police as the Remmo-Clan.
 The fourth person, Denis W., was a school friend of the Remmo's and an employee of the Bode Museum.
 Denis was found guilty of advising the others on the museum's safety protocols.
 The trial ended in February 2020 with Ahmed and Wissam being sentenced to 4 1/2 years and Denis being sentenced to 3 years 4 months, the lenient sentencing being a result of them being relatively young (Ahmed and Wissam having been 18 and 20, respectively) during the crime.
-The fourth defendant, Wayci Remmo was acquitted due to inconclusive evidence.
+The fourth defendant, Wayci Remmo, was acquitted due to inconclusive evidence.
 The judge ordered the seizure of 3.4 million Euros from the defendants.

 Fuchsmann's insurance paid only 20% of the coin's value, arguing that negligence by the museum was to blame for the loss.
 After a lawsuit, the insurance company was ordered to pay 50% of the value.

+The whereabouts of the gold coin remain unknown.
+Investigators do not expect to recover the coin as they found highly pure gold dust matching the Big Maple Leaf on seized clothing and a car, and suspect the robbers may have melted the coin down and sold the gold.